pactflow/pact-workshop-dotnet-core-v1/readme.md

 #### Step 4.1.2 - Starting the Provider States API When the Pact Tests Start

-Now we have a Provider States API we need to start it when our Provider Pact tests start.
+Now we have a Provider States API we need to start it when our Provider Pact tests start along with our Provider API.

+We could start our app manually, but here we create start it up in our test as our `_sut`.

 To do this first rename the provided test class when you created the XUnit project to
 ```ProviderApiTests.cs``` and include the code below: